Magna International (NYSE:MGA) PT Raised to $61.00 at Morgan Stanley

-Magna International (NYSE:MGA) (TSE:MG) had its price target raised by Morgan Stanley from $45.00 to $61.00 in a report issued on Tuesday, Price Targets.com reports.
-They currently have an underweight rating on the stock.
+Magna International (NYSE:MGA) (TSE:MG) had its price target increased by research analysts at Morgan Stanley from $45.00 to $61.00 in a research report issued on Monday, Benzinga reports.
+The brokerage presently has an “underweight” rating on the stock.
+Morgan Stanley’s price target would indicate a potential downside of 29.37% from the stock’s previous close.

-Magna International (NYSE:MGA) (TSE:MG) last announced its earnings results on Thursday, February 18th.
-The company reported $2.83 earnings per share for the quarter, topping the Zacks’ consensus estimate of $2.03 by $0.80.
-The firm had revenue of $10.57 billion during the quarter, compared to analyst estimates of $10.22 billion.
+Magna International (NYSE:MGA) (TSE:MG) last announced its quarterly earnings data on Thursday, February 18th.
+The company reported $2.83 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $2.03 by $0.80.
+The firm had revenue of $10.57 billion for the quarter, compared to the consensus estimate of $10.22 billion.
 Magna International had a net margin of 1.46% and a return on equity of 7.31%.
-The company’s revenue for the quarter was up 12.5% compared to the same quarter last year.
-During the same period in the prior year, the business earned $1.41 EPS.
-Research analysts expect that Magna International will post 3.01 earnings per share for the current year.
+The business’s revenue for the quarter was up 12.5% on a year-over-year basis.
+During the same period in the prior year, the company posted $1.41 earnings per share.
+On average, research analysts predict that Magna International will post 3.01 earnings per share for the current fiscal year.

-The company also recently announced a quarterly dividend, which will be paid on Friday, March 19th.
-Stockholders of record on Friday, March 5th will be issued a $0.43 dividend.
-This represents a $1.72 dividend on an annualized basis and a dividend yield of 2.04%.
-This is a boost from Magna International’s previous quarterly dividend of $0.40.
-The ex-dividend date of this dividend is Thursday, March 4th.
-Magna International’s dividend payout ratio is presently 26.45%.

-Several hedge funds have recently modified their holdings of MGA.
-Simon Quick Advisors LLC acquired a new stake in Magna International during the third quarter worth approximately $32,000.
-Liberty Wealth Management LLC acquired a new stake in Magna International during the fourth quarter worth approximately $50,000.
-Distillate Capital Partners LLC acquired a new stake in Magna International during the fourth quarter worth approximately $101,000.
-Carolina Wealth Advisors LLC acquired a new stake in Magna International during the fourth quarter worth approximately $133,000.
-Finally, Bessemer Group Inc. lifted its position in Magna International by 7.7% during the fourth quarter.
-Bessemer Group Inc. now owns 2,067 shares of the company’s stock worth $145,000 after acquiring an additional 148 shares during the last quarter.
-59.46% of the stock is currently owned by institutional investors.
+A number of hedge funds and other institutional investors have recently made changes to their positions in MGA.
+Bessemer Group Inc. boosted its position in Magna International by 7.7% during the fourth quarter.
+Bessemer Group Inc. now owns 2,067 shares of the company’s stock valued at $145,000 after acquiring an additional 148 shares during the last quarter.
+Bank of Hawaii grew its stake in Magna International by 1.7% during the third quarter.
+Bank of Hawaii now owns 15,135 shares of the company’s stock worth $692,000 after purchasing an additional 254 shares during the period.
+Crossmark Global Holdings Inc. grew its stake in Magna International by 1.1% during the fourth quarter.
+Crossmark Global Holdings Inc. now owns 30,316 shares of the company’s stock worth $2,146,000 after purchasing an additional 328 shares during the period.
+Comerica Bank increased its holdings in Magna International by 4.2% in the fourth quarter.
+Comerica Bank now owns 16,767 shares of the company’s stock worth $1,274,000 after purchasing an additional 678 shares in the last quarter.
+Finally, Liberty Wealth Management LLC acquired a new position in Magna International in the fourth quarter valued at approximately $50,000.
+59.46% of the stock is owned by institutional investors and hedge funds.

 Magna International Inc designs, engineers, and manufactures components, assemblies, systems, subsystems, and modules for original equipment manufacturers (OEMs) of vehicles and light trucks worldwide.
 The company operates through four segments: Body Exteriors & Structures, Power & Vision, Seating Systems, and Complete Vehicles.